softerhardware/Hermes-Lite2/hardware/enclosure/endcaps/kf7o/hl2_40b/README.md

  * Two grounds are connected to avoid loops.
  * To reduce RF noise and pickup on the KEY and START wires, you can install 0.1 uF capacitors at IO Endplate footprints D1 and D2.
- * With R16 of 10K, the voltage on KEY may not be pulled up to 12V as the AH-4 draws current.
-R16 can be converted to 5K by mounting 2 10K resistors, one on top of the other.
-This will keep KEY closer to 12V.
  * Only odd pins are used on ACC1 so that they will match to the 5 pins of a terminal block if installed at position ACC1.
+ * If you do not see the expected idle voltages on ACC1-3 or ACC1-7, replace the BSS138 on the respective channel.

  | Pin | Expected Idle Voltage |
  | --- | --------------------- |